danmartinez78/robodog/README.md

 - ✓ Launches the system
 - ✓ Opens web dashboard at http://localhost:8080

-Try a mission: "patrol around the room" 🤖
+Try a mission: "rotate to the right and take a step back" 🤖

+**New Features**:
+- 🎯 Multi-step sequential execution (PlanningAgent)
+- 📊 Real-time performance metrics in web UI
+- 📹 Live camera feed integration
+- ⏱️ Detailed timing instrumentation

 ### 📚 For More Control